Keeping food on plates and roofs over heads has been a constant struggle for LGBTI in Nepal during the 2020 pandemic and lockdown.

-March 24, 2020 marked the start of ongoing border restrictions marked by a strict four month lockdown.
+March 24, 2020 began the ongoing border restrictions marked by a strict four month lockdown.
 During the lockdown, travel has been severely restricted, and migrant workers tried to return home across the mostly closed borders.
-In addition, most businesses were forced to close, and an all-day, all-night curfew was imposed except for very limited hours in which civilians were allowed to shop for food and medicine under police supervision.
-The lockdown led to economic and logistics difficulties, which most affected marginalized populations, including the LGBTQ population.
+In addition, most businesses were forced to close.
+An all-day, all-night curfew was imposed except for very limited hours in which civilians were allowed to shop only for food and medicine under police supervision.
+The lockdown led to economic and logistics difficulties, which affected marginalized populations, including the LGBTQ population.

-The experiences of LGBTIQ during the pandemic have been full of challenges and constant struggle to keep a roof over their heads and food on their plates.
-As a marginalized and underprivileged community, LGBT have been experiencing extreme hardships at this difficult phase of a global pandemic as they have lost their source of income, receive no support from their families as well as the government and are subjected to be victims of discrimination.
-They are now deprived more than they were before because of the outbreak but the state has shown no concern to these issues of the gender and sexual minority community.
+As a marginalized and underprivileged community, LGBT in Nepal have been experiencing extreme hardships during this global pandemic.
+Many have lost their source of income and receive no support from their families.
+The government has not specially considered the needs of this unique population and LGBT in Nepal are subjected to discrimination.
+They are now deprived more than they were before because of the outbreak, but the state has shown no concern to these issues of the gender and sexual minority community.

 #LGBTNepal #LGBT-Nepal #LGBTQAINepal #COVID-19 #MitiniNepal #PandemicNepal #LGBTQAI #QueerNepal